GianfrancoPiazzolla/Trip-Master/README.md

 localStorage.removeItem('tripmaster_poi_prefs');
 ```

-> ⚠️ **Note:** After clearing `tripmaster_last_settings`, the app will start with its compiled-in defaults on the next page load — no vehicle weight, no wind speed override, GPS polling at 5 s, SOC at 100%, 2D map mode, north-up orientation, weather overlay off, and all POI layers at their last `tripmaster_poi_prefs` state (which is restored independently by `loadPoiPrefs()`).
+> ⚠️ **Note:** After clearing `tripmaster_last_settings`, the app will start with its compiled-in defaults on the next page load — no vehicle weight, no wind speed override, GPS polling at 5 s, SOC at 100%, 2D map mode, north-up orientation, weather overlay off, ☀️ light theme, and all POI layers at their last `tripmaster_poi_prefs` state (which is restored independently by `loadPoiPrefs()`).

 ---